What is it?

 Most postpartum headaches are not cause for concern.
 But severe headaches are one of the most common signs of postpartum preeclampsia, a serious and potentially life-threatening condition that most commonly occurs within 48 hours to seven days after delivery.

 Postpartum preeclampsia is a condition characterized by high blood pressure and excessive protein in the urine.
-It can occur before, during or after delivery, and is estimated to impact anywhere between 0.3-27.5% of women.
+It can occur before, during or after delivery, and is estimated to impact 2-8% of people in pregnancy and postpartum.
 It’s a serious condition that can progress rapidly and is more common in black women, women over 40 and teens.
 If untended, it can lead to eclampsia.

 Eclampsia is characterized by the onset of seizures, stroke or a coma, and can lead to death.
 If you are experiencing any of the symptoms below, contact an OB-GYN or midwife immediately and go to the ER.
 Eclampsia is one of the leading causes of preventable maternal deaths in the U.S. Be your own advocate.